tinted979/chip8/README.md

 This project is licensed under the MIT License - see the LICENSE.md file for details

 ## References
 Steps have been taken to verify implementation details where confusion exists with used references.
-Not to say it is perfect or flawless.
+Not to say it is perfect.
 * [Cowgod's Chip-8 Technical Reference](http://devernay.free.fr/hacks/chip8/C8TECH10.HTM#0.1)